-Site Under Update 12-26-2016—–Welcome to the Northwest Queens website!
+Welcome to Northwest Queens website!
 Our Apiaries are located in Arlington, Washington right in the heart of the Pacific Northwest.
 Our honey flow season is short and it takes just the right bees to do well here.
 Many beekeepers are just now realizing just how important it is to have bees that are adapted to their particular region.
 Southern bees just don’t do as well in northern climates as local bees do.

 New rules have been adopted for defensive behavior.
 It seems as though many hives were being cut from the breeder level because they exhibited a little runniness/leading to defensive behavior.
 The new rule is the hive must fall in line with the use of a few puffs of smoke.
 For years I have been able to say my bees can be worked smoke and glove free on great weather days.
 Second after working, the bees will not follow you more than a few yards before they return to normal activities.
-Most still follow the old rules, but since working with the Purdue stock I’ve had to be more flexible.
+Most still follow the old rules, but the risk of not including genetics from this slightly more defensive group continues to be evaluated.
 The goal is to have bees that can manage the varroa mite first and later on I can evaluate the defensiveness.
 Bouncing off your veil for the next two hours is not acceptable.
+What years of breeding has shown is that aggressive hives just don’t survive the northwest winters.
+In recent years the yellow jackets and black bald-headed hornets are showing up in larger numbers.
+My stock will attack to the death at the entrance if the entrance size is managed throughout the season.
+Survival requires this type of entrance aggression.

 Northwest beekeepers using my queens have been very helpful in sharing evaluation data.